haytamelouarrat00/SERVO3D/README.md

 ## Background and Related Work

-IBVS (Image-Based Visual Servoing) is a control method that moves a camera by directly minimizing errors between current and desired image features, using only image-space measurements without explicitly reconstructing 3D pose.
+IBVS (Image-Based Visual Servoing) is a control method that moves a camera by directly minimizing errors between current and the desired image features, using only image-space measurements without explicitly reconstructing 3D pose.

 ## Methodology

-### Feature Detection & Matching
+#### Feature Detection & Matching

 - **SIFT features** extracted from desired and current camera views
 - **FLANN-based matching** with Lowe's ratio test (threshold = 0.75)